Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

 • Currently receiving anticoagulant therapy

-• Known intolerance to isoquercetin, niacin, or ascorbic acid
+• Known intolerance of quercetin, niacin, or ascorbic acid

 Interventions